smajda/django-csvview/README.markdown

 ### Thanks

-Thanks to [BOLD Internet Solutions][bold] for supporting the development, and allowing the open sourcing of, this package.
+Thanks to [BOLD Internet Solutions][bold] for supporting the development, and allowing the open sourcing, of this package.

 [bold]: http://www.bold-is.com/